 Where to Stay?

-I can’t recommend the exact hotel where I spent my 24 hours in Lyon because it “doesn’t exist” anymore.
-But I can give you some pointers as to neighborhood.
 Lyon is quite hilly and most, but not all, of the attractions are at the bottom of the hills.
-That’s why I suggest staying as close to Vieux Lyon as your budget will allow.
+That’s why I suggest staying as close to Vieux Lyon as your budget will allow on your 24 hours in Lyon.
 Believe me, your calves will thank me later!

 24 Hours in Lyon